aubreyvz/Elite-Qualifier/README.md

 Simply type a words and press enter, and the program will spit back three word suggestions if it finds an error.

+## Limitation

+Only words that are used commonly, slangs aren't included.